aunnnn/Just/README.md

 ```

 ## A suggested way to work with APIs
+You can use `Just.get` or `Just.post`, but the recommended way is to wrap an API with enum and use `Just.request.`

-Make the base protocol for API service that you can build Just.Request from:
+First, make a base protocol for API service:
 ```swift
 import Just